tdss/dariusztarczynski-neat-blog/src/posts/gamification-in-shopify-2-plugins-that-actually-make-sense-to-use.md

 **S﻿mile.io** is a little bit more expensive with free tier up to 200 monthly orders, and packages of $49/month, $199/month and $599/month.
 You would need to buy the most expensive package to get the API access.

 ![smile.io pricing](/static/img/brave_wiye8m8osa.png)

+## S﻿ummary

+I﻿f you are using shopify and have not implemented any gamification systems yet, then you might be leaving a lot of money on the table.
+Gamification and loyalty systems can increase your store volume by even 30-40%.

+You can pick from many different shopify apps that deliver this service for you with a small fee, and test by yourself.

+R﻿emember that functionality is one thing, but analysis and properly balancing the system is far more important.
+Experience comes handy, but once the system is setup right, then you can sit back, relax and enjoy the extra profits!